 Step 9: Mock Interviews – Practice Like It’s Real

-Find some senior just to do mocks
+- Find a senior just to do mocks

 Tip: Record your mock, notate filler words, body language, and how well you explain your approach.